dnebdal/teamplayManifest-common/README.md

 The `input` and `output` blocks are arrays of these descriptors - if you only have one file, it still needs to be an array of length one.

-This example input block describes two files: A VCF file of mutations, and a tab-separated text file of methylation values.
+This example input block describes two files: A VCF file of mutations, and a CSV file of methylation values.
 ```
   "input": [
     {